elmbridge/curriculum/Making It Dynamic.md

 As we learned in [the last lesson](The Elm Architecture.md), every Elm application is built upon the `model`, `view`, and `update` triad.
 This app is no different – in order to implement this feature, we may need to change all three.

-First, Let's take a look at the model in `Model.elm`:
+First, let's take a look at the model in `Model.elm`:

 ```elm